Campbell De Morgan Spots

 They are small red spots that tend to occur in people over the age of 40.
 Campbell de Morgan Spots or blood spots can occur with greater frequency as we get older, sometimes leading people to call them senile angioma.

-They most normally are present on the trunk of the body, usually no larger than about .25 inches (.64 cm) across.
+Normally are present on the trunk of the body, usually no larger than about .25 inches (.64 cm) across.
 Some are pinprick sized and barely noticeable.

 What do they look like?